Window Functions

 Example: Rank customers by total purchases, with ties getting the same rank.

-RANK() OVER (ORDER BY SUM(total_amount) DESC) AS Rank
+RANK() OVER (ORDER BY SUM(total_amount) Asc) AS Rank

 FROM Customers c